Guidelines for evaluators

 In writing your evaluation and providing ratings, please consider the following.

-In many ways, the written part of the evaluation should be similar to a report an academic would write for a traditional high-prestige journal (e.g., see some 'conventional guidelines' here).
+In many ways, the written part of the evaluation should be similar to a report an academic would write for a traditional high-prestige journal (e.g., see some 'conventional guidelines' ).
 Most fundamentally, we want you to use your expertise to critically assess the main claims made by the authors.
 Are the claims well-supported?
 Are the assumptions believable?
-Are the methods are appropriate and well-executed?
+Are the methods appropriate and well-executed?
 Explain why or why not.

 However, we'd also like you to pay some consideration to our priorities, including